 Drones are changing the way miners thing about their practices and could save lives

 Part of the reason for this advanced use of drones in mining in Canada is the lack of regulation compared to the US.

 All operators need is a Special Flight Operation Certificate from Transport Canada and they can work a drone, providing they maintain visual contact.

-Some still feel that planes are the most effective mapping tool in larger areas, like these Canadian mines, but the drone still has potential.
+Some still feel that planes are the most effective mapping tool in larger areas, as these Canadian mines, but the drone still has lots of potentials.